-Keep in mind that even the biggest brand-name publishers reserve only the choicest, premium-quality inventory for direct sales.
-This allows them to demand exponentially higher rates for this ad space from advertisers.
-You’d also do well to silo your ad inventory into stacks, make the best impressions unattainable on ad networks, and sell them directly.
+Keep in mind that even the biggest media publishers only reserve only a small section (premium quality) of their inventories for direct sales.
+This allows them to demand high rates for ad space from advertisers.
+Make sure you have a well organized ad stack and identify premium inventory and sell them directly.

 Ads filled with spammy redirects only make your site visitors either bounce, block ads, or both—ultimately damaging your rankings as well as revenue.
 Programmatic is notorious for facilitating them.

-This is because many demand sources (i.e., ad networks/exchanges) engage in arbitrage by packaging and reselling inventory multiple times, leading to a lengthy chain of redirects before your ad server can locate the source of an ad impression and render it on your website.
-This creates a situation where bad actors have multiple openings to inject malware-laden impressions into the slot, which could then easily end up on your website.
+Many demand sources (ad networks or exchanges) engage in arbitrage by packaging and reselling inventory multiple times.
+This leads to a lengthy chain of redirects before your ad server can locate the source of an ad impression and render it on your website.
+This created multiple openings for bad actors to inject malware into the system, which could then easily end up on your website.

 Going direct-to-advertiser significantly reduces this risk and enables you to serve safe ads on your website.

-Direct selling gives you the freedom to vet campaign creatives beforehand.
-This lets you cash in on contextual relevance, ensuring that ads don’t clash with your site’s experience.
+Direct selling gives you the freedom to evaluate campaign creatives beforehand.
+This lets you check for contextual relevance and ensures that ads don’t negatively impact your site’s experience.

-Study your visitors and their behavior data with Google Analytics, Quantcast, Mixpanel or similar tools to identify audience segments.
+Study your visitors and their behavior with Google Analytics, Quantcast, Mixpanel or similar tools to identify audience segments.
 Then package and pitch them to advertisers.
-This brings us to…

-This is, effectively, the only thing keeping smaller publishers from making direct advertising sales.
-There’s no denying that a.) it takes time to find advertisers and directly sell a campaign, and b.) it takes countless hours of effort to execute said campaign.
-You’ll need dedicated resources to handle sales and ad ops on your domain to keep the ship sailing smoothly.
+Direct selling takes time to find advertisers, engage in communication, and sell a campaign.
+Next, it takes countless hours of effort to execute the said campaign.
+Clearly, you would need a dedicated resource to handle sales and ad operations on your domain.

 Aside from a payment method to collect your earnings through, you’ll need:

 There’s no need for decorative jazz – just make it a clean and straightforward spreadsheet.
 Use MS Excel or similar applications.
 Here is an example of TIME’s rate card: